fluent/fluent-bit-docs/configuration/variables.md

 # Configuration Variables

-Fluent Bit support the usage of environment variables in any value associated to a key when using a configuration file.
+Fluent Bit supports the usage of environment variables in any value associated to a key when using a configuration file.

 The variables are case sensitive and can be used in the following format: